Host a Conversation

-Why should I host an On the Table Greater Akron event?
+Why should I host an On the Table Greater Akron conversation?

 Our community-wide conversations will generate new ideas, bold solutions and opportunities for investment.
 When we come together as a community to learn from and with each other, we have the power to impact neighborhoods and lives.
 That’s what On the Table is all about.

 What is a Super Host?

 Organizations, institutions, churches and businesses are invited to participate as Super Hosts.
 These groups will host 15 or more conversations of 8 to 12 people on Oct.
 3, 2018.

 What do I need to provide as a host?